In this article

 Finally, document this location evidence and keep it on record for 10 years.
 A decade is a ridiculously long time, but that’s the law.
 A cloud-based accounting and tax software can make collecting this evidence and storing it really easy; the collection of data is automatic, and there’s no risk of losing records.

-Step 3: When does a non-EU business have to charge VAT to EU Customers?
+Step 3: When does a Non-EU business have to charge VAT to EU customers?

-Not always.
+The short answer for VAT rules for US companies and GST companies is not always.
 It depends on where your customer is and whether your customer has a valid VAT Registered Number, or VRN.

-If they don’t have a VRN, you do charge VAT.
+If they don’t have a VRN, you do charge VAT

 This means your customer is a normal end-consumer.
 It’s your average B2C transaction.
 You must charge VAT on the sale, and then follow the rest of the protocol we explained above.

-If they do have a valid VRN, you do not charge VAT.
+If they do have a valid VRN, you do not charge VAT

 This means your customer is a fellow business, and therefore you’re exempt from charging and collecting tax.
 You don’t have to worry about it because the transaction is covered by the reverse-charge mechanism.

 Reverse-charge mechanism?
-This also makes your life easier, if you are selling B2B.
+This also makes your life easier if you are selling B2B.
 With this, the buyer is totally responsible for filing VAT on the transaction.
 Since local companies can be reimbursed for any tax they spend on products to help run the business, it’s more efficient if they simply keep the money in the first place — rather than pay it to you and later claim it back from the government.

 A tax invoice includes quite a bit more information than a normal invoice.
 Each one should contain: